elias-ba/write-openfn-jobs/README.md

-# intro-openfn-jobs
+# Learn To Write OpenFN Jobs
-A tutorial for learning to write OpenFN jobs
+A tutorial for learning to write OpenFN jobs.
+The tutorial is available [here](https://openfn.org/blog/learn-write-openfn-jobs).